cdgore/Ankus/README.md

 Ankus
 =====

-MapReduce jobs to supplement your Mahout workflow
+Hadoop MapReduce jobs to supplement your Mahout workflow